Ganesh Jayanti: Observances

 On Ganesh Jayanti, devotees flock to the Moreshwar temple in Morgaon, Pune district, Maharashtra – in large numbers.
 The temple is starting and ending point of a pilgrimage of eight revered Ganesha temples called Ashtavinayaka.
 Legend has it that Ganesha killed demon Kamlasur at this place, riding a peacock (in Sanskrit, a mayura, in Marathi – mora) and thus is known as Mayureshwar or Moreshwar ("Lord of the peacock").
 Another temple on the Ashtavinayak circuit is the Siddhivinayaka temple at Siddhatek, Ahmednagar district, Maharashtra.
 Large crowds visit the temple on the occasion of Ganesh Jayanti.
 This ancient temple located on the eastern bank of the Bhima River – has an idol of Ganesha, seated in a crossed leg posture flanked by his consort Siddhi.
 The Ganesha image is adorned with saffron paste and has its trunk turned to the right, which is considered a rare depiction.
 Thus, it is held in deep reverence and a strict set of religious vows are observed to please the deity.
 Devotees take a pradakhsina (circumambulation) of the hill seven times in the rough hilly terrain to seek favour of Ganesha.
 Legend states that god Vishnu invoked the blessings of Ganesha at this venue before killing the demons Madhu-Kaitabh to put an end to their depredations.

 On the Konkan Coast, at Ganpatipule, a beach temple houses a swayambhu (self-manifest) idol of Ganesha, which is much venerated and visited by thousands of devotees every year.
 The Ganesha deified in this temple is popularly known as the Paschim Dwardevta ("Western sentinel god of India").
 Ganesh Jayanti is also celebrated at this Konkan coastal temple.

-Shri Aniruddha House of Friends, Mumbai, India also celebrates Maaghi Ganesh Utsav every year on Ganesh Jayanti.
-Lord Ganesh is believed to activate and operationalize eight important centres in the body representing each Ashtavinayak (8 sanctums of Lord Ganesha) for which thousands of devotees across India participate in Maaghi Ganesh Utsav and take blessings of Shree Brahmanaspati (Lord Ganesh's name as mentioned in Rigveda) and Shree Ashtavinayak.